 Employers with over 250 employees have been required to publish their gender pay gap since April 2017.
 The second year of reporting has just finished and in my opinion, the results suggest that very little has changed.

 The Royal Statistical Society (RSS) have recommended various changes to be made to create a clearer, more consistent and more accurate system for gender pay calculations going forward.

 - Flagging organisations employing fewer than 100 women or men, to protect smaller companies.

 This may go some way to protecting smaller companies reporting a sizeable gender pay gap, without taking into account the bigger picture.
 On the other hand, this approach accepts that gender breakdown within a company affects the overall pay gap calculation but fails to consider that the same could be said of various other factors such as age, education, roles etc. Arguably the recommendations need to go further than gender breakdown alone.

-- Publish employer’s annual results side by side.
+- Publish an employer’s annual results side by side.

 This is intended to make it easier to review the data, analyse progress and monitor trends.
 Whilst this would show whether the gap is widening or lessening over time, it’s doubtful if this gives any real indication of progress being made.

-In order to reduce misinterpretation, RSS have recommended that clearer guidance is issued.
+To reduce misinterpretation, RSS has recommended that clearer guidance is issued.
 Various reports show that companies have failed to calculate their pay gaps correctly, owing to multiple methods of calculation currently being used with small changes and different breakdowns resulting in vastly different results.
 Providing clearer guidance reduces confusion for employers, but also provides a fairer system for all, preventing companies being able to calculate in various ways to produce the ‘best outcome’ pay gap.